Cinnamon-Toast-Cronch/FEC/ReadMe.md

 <h2>
   About the project:
 </h2>
-<p> This repo is the front-end capstone for the Cinnamon-Toast-Cronch group working to complete the Hack Reactor advanced software engineering bootcamp.
-The project is a representation of the skills we have developed over the course of learning to become software engineers.
-We worked together as a group of four to implement the repo from scratch and develop a client-facing storefront website according to the specifications of a business requirements document using an API provided by Hack Reactor.
+<p> The project is an e-commerce website developed according to business requirements documents set out by Hack Reactor.
+It contains four primary modules including product details, related items, questions and answers, and ratings and reviews modules.
+We worked together as a group of four to implement the repo from scratch and develop a client-facing storefront website using an API provided by Hack Reactor.
 The work included but was not limited to:
 <ol>
   <li>Creating a blank repository and building a file skeleton, including dependencies</li>
   <li>Agreeing on technologies we would use throughout the project, including testing software</li>